 Times were tough when Will Starrit and Andrew Taylor took over an ailing motorcycle accessory shop.
-However, they were soon bucking the downward trend using ecommerce technology to sell their select range of clothing and accessories
+However, they were soon bucking the trend using ecommerce technology to sell their select range of clothing and accessories

 The online store www.urbanrider.co.uk went live in December 2008, only eight months after the Urban Rider shop opened on the fashionable New Kings Road, in Fulham, west London.

 The shop had been around a long time as Bullet Motorcycles and was much frequented by celebrities such as Ewan McGregor and Charlie Boorman, but it was struggling and run down when Will and Andrew bought the lease.
 It soon became a mecca for bikers from London and beyond who want to look cool.